 If it is required to encode the contact information (communication channel, call sign, radio frequency etc.), it must be done using the information class Contact Details.
-Each instance of Contact Details must be associated to the feature(s) to which the information applies using the association Additional Information
+Each instance of Contact Details must be must be done using the information class contact petalls.
+Each instance of contact petalls must be associated to the feature(s) to which the information applies using the association Additional Information